 Broderie Anglaise Eyelets

-To make broderie anglaise eyelets, use an awl and pierce a hole through the fabric.
-If you don’t have an awl, use a big sewing needle, knitting needle, or an opening spike for cans.
+To make small broderie anglaise eyelets, use an awl (stiletto) and pierce the fabric without damaging the threads.
+If you don’t have an awl, use a big sewing needle, knitting needle or an opening spike for cans.

-Stitch round the hole with close spaced overcast stitches.
+Then stitch round the hole with closely spaced overcast stitches.